 Property Services currently operates the University of Otago's e-waste removal service.
 If your department has e-waste to be removed, please submit a request to Property Services.

 Please contact AskOtago for further information about e-waste and e-cycling.

 Secure Data Removal

 Sensitive data must be removed from all computing equipment and media before it leaves the University of Otago for reuse or recycling.
-The staff at the E-waste & E-cycle Centre can securely remove data stored on all items on your behalf.
+The staff at the E-waste & E-cycle Centre will securely remove data stored on all items on your behalf.

 Please contact AskOtago if you need advice about the correct disposal or destruction of sensitive electronic equipment or data.